kafkanetes/minikan/README.md

 	kubectl port-forward --address 0.0.0.0 svc/kan-kafka-socat-1 9092:9092

 The above will connect to the [socat wiring](https://hub.docker.com/r/alpine/socat/) - tiny alpine-based tcp forwarding service that continuously listens and reroutes TCP traffic withing kubernetes namespace where brokers are deployed.
-In terms of networking, this is one of the most elegant approaches compared to NodePort, LoadBalancer, L4-ingress proxies and firewall bypasses.
-It is well suited for running kubernetes in the local environment (such as Docker Desktop).
+In terms of networking, this is one of the most elegant approaches compared to NodePort, LoadBalancer, L4-ingress proxies, firewall bypasses, etc. It is well suited for running kubernetes in the local environment (such as Docker Desktop - for comparison see [how to expose ports via docker-compose](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/first-steps-with-docker-and-kubernetes-introduction/ba-p/357525)).

 You might want to update your /etc/hosts file with:

 	127.0.0.1       kan-kafka-1.minikan

+This is required since `kan-kafka-1.minikan` is an ADVERTISED_LISTENER (domain `minikan` == k8s namespace where the manifest are deployed).
+So this host will be reported as a part of the kafka metadata (refreshed approximately every 20s, but in our case - always equals to a single broker for the simplest scenario).

 (On WSL you might have this file auto-regenerated per reboot).